Sudhar287/HackerRank_Scrape/README.md

 - [ ] Create well defined fucntions for each task
 - [ ] Automatically get the submissions pages variable.
 - [ ] Handle the StaleElementReferenceException exceptions
+- [ ] Functionality to group by subdomains